oopsmonk/documentation/utils/0.1/community/raspberry-pi-pub-sub/overview.md

 One of the most important benefits of IOTA is that transactions in the Tangle are immutable (can't be changed).

-If you want to check that your transaction is on the Devnet Tangle, you can copy the value of the `hash` field and paste it into the search bar of the [Devnet explorer](https://devnet.thetangle.org/).
+If you want to check that your transaction is in the Devnet Tangle, you can copy the value of the `hash` field and paste it into the search bar of the [Devnet explorer](https://devnet.thetangle.org/).

 On this page, you can check that your data is unchanged by checking the `message` field and comparing it to the value that your sensor returned in the console.